COM-HPC: New Standard Empowers Embedded Systems

 - What is high-performance computing (HPC)?

 High performance computing (HPC) is the practice of processing data and performing complex calculations at high speeds by aggregating computing power to provide higher performance.
-HPC systems are used by large companies across industries, in areas such as manufacturing, aerospace & military, oil & gas, life sciences, information technology, etc.
+HPC systems are used by large companies across industries, in areas such as manufacturing and industrial automation, aerospace & military, oil & gas, life sciences, information technology, etc.

 COM-HPC modules include core CPU with memory and rich set of I/Os, such as USB (up to Gen 4), PCI Express (up to Gen. 5), Ethernet (up to 25 Gbits/s per lane) and audio (MIPI SoundWire, I2S, DMIC).
 All I/O signals, coming through a COM-HPC module, are mapped to two high density, high speed and low profile connectors on the bottom side of the module.
 COM-HPC modules are plugged into a carrier board customized to fit a specific application.